JamesJWarner/hangman/README.md

 milestone_3: more advanced version of milestone 2 with functions.

 milestone_4: Created a Hangman class with added functionality of updating the word-guessed variable and also displaying number of lives.

+milestone_5: Defined a function called play-game which would use the class created in milestone-4.
+It also has the added functionality of telling the user if they win or lose